Dana GioiaPoetry, Essay

 Interviewed by: Angela Elam

-In his new book, Disappearing Ink: Poetry at the End of Print Culture, poet and critic Dana Gioia ponders the future of poetry at a time when traditional outlets for poetry are disappearing.
-Gioia also reads from his 2001 collection of poems, Interrogations at Noon, which won the 2002 American Book Award.
+In his book, Disappearing Ink: Poetry at the End of Print Culture, poet and critic Dana Gioia ponders the future of poetry at a time when traditional outlets for poetry are disappearing.
+Gioia, who was named California Poet Laureate in 2015, also reads from his 2001 collection of poems, Interrogations at Noon, which won the 2002 American Book Award.
+A program with Dana Gioia from 1994 and a show where he discusses his work with the NEA for Operation Homecoming are available in our audio archives.

 Kansas City Literary Events